 Push Press

 Small dip and drive from legs.
-Use 10-20% more weight.
-Great for overloading lockout.
+Use 10–20% more weight.
+Useful for overload and power development.

 Seated Press